Master remote working while adding international experience to your resume.

 Online seminars are a core part of your virtual internship.
 CIS Abroad teaching assistants, under the supervision of the Vice President of Academic Affairs, provide ongoing support, guidance, and reflection sessions that help you understand your work experience in a cross-cultural context.

 HOST ORGANIZATION SUPERVISOR CHECK-INS

-Whether you are taking this internship for credit or not, online seminars are a core part of your virtual internship.
-We have an itinerary planned for you; from a cultural orientation before you start working, to how to best work remotely in the country and city you chose, to meeting our site directors around the globe, to how to make sense of it all and know what skills you gained.
+Whether you are taking this internship for credit or not, online seminars are a core part of your virtual internship in New Zealand.
+We have an awesome itinerary planned for you, from a cultural orientation before you start working, to how to best work remotely in the country and city you chose, to meeting our site directors around the globe, to how to make sense of it all and know what skills you gained.
 All in six weeks!

-See below for the 7 online seminars over your 6 week experience.
-Check out the Academics tab for our Virtual Global Internship course syllabus which includes more details on each seminar.
+See below for the 7 online seminars that span your 6-week experience.
+Check out the Academics tab for our comprehensive Virtual Global Internship course syllabus that includes more details on each seminar.

 Our course is structured around 7 main elements:

 You’ll participate in an online, interactive cultural orientation with CIS Abroad staff, giving you tools for success working within that culture.

 2. PRE-PROGRAM SEMINAR: THE FUTURE OF REMOTE WORK